Techfil Welcome to Techfil

-Techfil (Europe) Ltd are also the appointed distributor for the UK and Ireland for leading calcium carbonate producer Mineraria Sacilese SpA (Italy).
+Techfil are also the appointed distributor for the UK and Ireland for leading calcium carbonate producer Mineraria Sacilese SpA (Italy).
 Their Calcitec range of products are produced in accordance with ISO 22000 and are BP, EP and USP approved for use in food and pharmaceutical applications.

 As a company we understand the importance of encouraging product development and have structured our site accordingly.
 Our customers must have access to the relevant physical and chemical data, MSDS , plus laboratory and working samples.
 The testing and approving our products in formulations, processes and mechanical applications is our priority.